Read all about Kilim Beige, plus see 20+ real homes that use it!

 This warm wood banister in a graceful, sweeping shape, warm white trim, and cheery blue and turquoise accents make Kilim Beige a no-brainer in this sophisticated entryway and hallway from Moonfield Interiors.

-What a pretty sitting room!
+What a pretty sitting room from Davenport Design!
 I love that the dominant color scheme here is pink but not too pink.
 The tastefully selected accents – throw pillows and gorgeous bohemian rug – bring out subtle rosy undertones in the walls.
 Moreover, the unique carved wood art pieces (which match the wood flooring perfectly) and cream-colored loveseats are a match made in heaven for Kilim Beige.

-Again, Kilim Beige is the glue that holds the cool-toned mosaic fireplace and warm wood accents together.
+Again, Kilim Beige is the glue that holds the cool-toned and bold mosaic fireplace and warm wood accents together.

 This is a no-nonsense room, and Kilim Beige makes decorating easy.
 It pairs well with the rich, warm wooden flooring and warm white curtains.
 The simple black furniture and accents are all just icing on the cake.